Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

 The Delta SkyMiles Gold Credit Card is best for someone who wants basic frequent flyer perks with Delta and the ability to earn Delta SkyMiles from common credit card purchases.
 This card offers 2 miles per $1 spent on two popular spending categories—restaurants and U.S. supermarkets, which can really add up.
-Purchases with Delta also earn 2 miles per $1.
-The regular earning rate of 1 mile per $1 spent is lackluster, but it also means every dollar spent brings you a mile closer to a Delta award flight, seat upgrade, or other reward.
+Purchases with Delta also earn 2 miles per $1, which means every dollar spent brings you a mile closer to a Delta award flight, seat upgrade, or another reward.

 Access Delta’s Pay with Miles feature